celery/celery/docs/contributing.rst

 1) Add a new requirements file in `requirements/extras`

-    E.g. for the Cassandra backend this is :file:`requirements/extras/cassandra.txt`, and the file looks like this:
+    For the Cassandra backend this is
+    :file:`requirements/extras/cassandra.txt`, and the file looks like this:

     .. code-block:: text